2023 PDC Pro Tour: Players Championships

-There will be 30 Players Championship events in 2023.
+There were 30 Players Championship events in 2023.

 PDC European Tour

-The PDC European Tour will remain at 13 events for 2023, although there will be no event in Gibraltar, ending 10 years of darts on the peninsula.
+The PDC European Tour remained at 13 events for 2023, although there was no event in Gibraltar, ending 10 years of darts on the peninsula.

 PDC Challenge Tour

-The 2023 Challenge Tour will once again consist of 4 weekends of 5 events, and 1 weekend of 4 events.
+The Challenge Tour will once again consist of 4 weekends of 5 events, and 1 weekend of 4 events.
 The top 2 players on the Order of Merit get a PDC Tour Card and a place at the 2024 PDC World Darts Championship, meanwhile the winner of the Order of Merit gets a spot at the 2023 Grand Slam of Darts as well.
 The Challenge Tour rankings are additionally used to top up Players Championship events should not all 128 Tour Card holders choose to enter.
-Furthermore the top 8 ranked players from the 2023 Challenge Tour Order of Merit, who didn't have a Tour Card for the 2024 season, qualified for the first round of the 2024 UK Open.
+Furthermore, the eight highest ranked players from the 2023 Challenge Tour without a tour card for the 2024 season qualified for the first round of the 2024 UK Open.

 PDC Development Tour

-The 2023 Development Tour will once again consist of 4 weekends of 5 events, and 1 weekend of 4 events.
-The top 2 players on the Order of Merit get a PDC Tour Card and a place at the 2024 PDC World Darts Championship, meanwhile the winner of the Order of Merit gets a spot at the 2023 Grand Slam of Darts as well.
-The Development Tour rankings additionally form a large part of qualification for the 2023 PDC World Youth Championship.
-Furthermore the top 8 ranked players from the 2023 Development Tour Order of Merit, who didn't have a Tour Card for the 2024 season, qualified for the first round of the 2024 UK Open.
+The Development Tour once again consisted of 4 weekends of 5 events, and 1 weekend of 4 events.
+The top 2 players on the Order of Merit received a PDC Tour Card and a place at the 2024 PDC World Darts Championship, meanwhile the winner of the Order of Merit received a spot at the 2023 Grand Slam of Darts as well.
+The Development Tour rankings additionally formed a large part of qualification for the 2023 PDC World Youth Championship.
+Furthermore, the top 8 ranked players from the 2023 Development Tour Order of Merit, who did not manage to earn a Tour Card for the 2024 season, qualified for the first round of the 2024 UK Open.

+World Youth Championship

+The preliminary rounds of the 2023 World Youth Championship were held on 20 August 2023 at Marshall Arena, Milton Keynes; while the final was held on 26 November 2023 at Butlin's Minehead as part of the 2023 Players Championship Finals.
+The winner qualified for the 2024 PDC World Darts Championship.

+Josh Rock, who was not eligible to play on the Development Tour due to being in the top 32 on the PDC Order of Merit, was reigning champion and top seed going into the tournament.
+However he was defeated by Gian van Veen in the quarter-finals 6–5.

+The top 2 from the 2023 PDC Development Tour series met in the final, with Luke Littler defeating Gian van Veen 6–4.

+The results from the third round onwards are shown below.

 PDC Women's Series

-The PDC Women's Series will be expanded from 20 to 24 events held over six weekends.
-The top 8 ranked players from money earned from the last 8 Women's Series events of 2022 and the first 12 events of 2023 will qualify for the 2023 Women's World Matchplay in Blackpool.
-The top two players from the series will qualify for the 2024 PDC World Darts Championship.
+The 2023 PDC Women's Series was expanded from 20 to 24 events held over six weekends.
+The top 8 ranked players earned from the last 8 Women's Series events of 2022 and the first 12 events of 2023 qualified for the 2023 Women's World Matchplay in Blackpool.
+The top two players from the series qualified for the 2024 PDC World Darts Championship, while the top non-qualified player qualified for the 2023 Grand Slam of Darts.